FAQ on sexual violence reporting, procedures

 What do I do if I have more questions?

-Reach out to a Title IX Coordinator (Laura Schnack, Chris, Beyer, or Jessica Schultz).
+Reach out to a Title IX Coordinator (Jennie Hemingway, Chris Beyer, Greg Domski, Laura Schnack, Mindy Zumdome).
 We are here to answer your questions.